Friday, August 10, 2007

 We also cry for each other.
 We weep for women who are raped and abused and beaten.
 We reject outrageous suggestions that ‘women ask for it’.
 We now display conservative and drab clothes of victims of abuse to prove they didn’t ‘ask for it’.
 No, they didn’t.
 But as women, we do.
 Every day.
 I sometimes wonder why men don’t make such a big deal about their bodies and looks and sex appeal and attractiveness as women do.
 Not for want of trying – there are enough male bod mags and TV shows and a desperate attempt to label men right up to uber-sexual.
 But it never quite cuts it, does it?
 Never quite stands up to the continuous deluge by women, we just don’t stop.
 Sex and the City could somehow never be about men, could it?
 Rakhi Sawant couldn’t really have had a male equivalent of an item-boy, could she?
 Why do women in our movies walk around in their bras (well, practically) while the men aren’t on screen in their underwear?
 Every second programme on television has a focus on women’s bodies – calendar shoots, beauty pageants, soaps, music videos, even people-to-people shows where the male anchor will out-clothe the woman thrice over.
 Magazines and the print media tell similar stories, advertising and promotion focus is once again back on the woman - how glamorous, how sexy, how slim, how free.
 Brands are using women all over again and we’re not objecting this time.
 Because this time we are convinced women are making decisions to participate out of choice and their own free will.
 So, if we do to ourselves what men did to us, it makes it all right?

 Life, unfortunately, but realistically, lives within many contexts.
 So, where freedom exists, should it not do so in response to those contexts?
 I have a hypothesis.
 Ramu, a young man from a remote hinterland village has grown up with a common mix of realism and tradition and deprivation.
 He is attracted to women, but shy and respectful, still young enough to be affectionate with his mother and sisters.
 This is a society where the man is lord and master, the woman works at home and in the fields, the man probably drinks, the community goes through its travails together and maybe he’s seen his share of female infanticide or dowry abuse.
 He manages to fail the 10th Standard.
 There is no more money and no coherent plan of how the family will support him or itself.
 He then moves to an urban (not even necessarily metro) city or town where he apprentices or works at a meager salary, sending most of his money back home and living in a tiny, sweaty room, often shared, with an illegal cable connection on a TV set he watches whenever he’s there.
 He watches barely clad women on foreign channels like FTV, but increasingly on Indian channels.
 The Indian woman is available – look at the way she is with the guys on the music videos and even in movies about families; and they want to show it off all the time.
 The girls in the market where he works walk past him in jeans that pull down and show their panties; the boss’s young teenage daughter goes out at night with young men his age – just looking at her and her skimpy little clinging sexy black tube top gets his blood pumping.
 He’s trying to take all this in his stride.
-He’s not a bad guy, not a heavy philosophical type, he isn’t too educated, he’s just completely out of his depth, young, confused, very horny and frankly, everything around him is telling him that women want it as much as he does.
+He’s not a bad guy, not a deep thinker, he isn’t too educated, he’s just completely out of his depth, young, confused, very horny and frankly, everything around him is telling him that women want it as much as he does.
 He doesn’t dare be anything but polite, even deferential, with the boss’s daughter or the smart working women or the housewives.
 He’s not that sort of guy.
 He’s tried getting it off on his own most of the time with the TV on, but the onslaught is too provocative.
 To cut a long story short, almost two years later, early one morning, after he has spent the last evening as a waiter at a fancy party where flesh brushed past him constantly, and the boys danced with the girls like they were doing other things, which some of them were in corners of the landscaped garden, he just cannot contain himself.
 And when Geeta, the sweeper’s daughter comes to collect the garbage from the alley at the end of the colony, he pins her down, clamps her mouth and has his way.
 He rapes her.
 And no, Geeta didn’t ‘ask for it’.
 And yes, Geeta was wearing conservative, drab clothes.

 I have many such hypotheses.